-Copper Mountain Technologies’ portable VNAs, such as such as the Compact and M Series, can readily provide lab-grade 2-port testing results in the field thanks to their compact size and low power consumption.
-Unlike some instruments whose accuracy is compromised to achieve the form factor necessary for field testing, CMT’s analyzers are widely recognized to be truly metrology-grade instruments with traceable metrology.
-Using a lab-grade VNA as opposed to a less accurate instrument has many benefits, including faster measurement speed, more stable calibration over temperature, higher dynamic range, and less trace noise.
+Copper Mountain Technologies’ Compact VNAs, such as TR1300/1, can readily provide lab grade 2-port testing results in the field thanks to their compact size and low power consumption.
+Unlike some instruments whose accuracy is compromised to achieve the form factor necessary for field testing, CMT analyzers are widely recognized to be truly lab grade instruments.
+Using a lab grade VNA as opposed to a less accurate instrument has many benefits, including faster measurement speed, more stable calibration over temperature, higher dynamic range and less trace noise.

-And of course, most CMT VNAs include many useful software functions, such as time domain analysis, time domain gating and impedance conversion as standard features, not costly software options.*
+And of course, all CMT VNAs include many useful software functions, such as time domain analysis, time domain gating and impedance conversion as standard features, not costly software options*.

 Power Consumption and Battery Life

 The power consumption of a compact VNA is quite low.
-For example, the S5048 power consumption is no greater than its specified maximum of 10 Watts.
-Therefore, if you use a 10Ah 5V battery, it will provide power for about four hours of continuous use.
+For example, the S5045 power consumption is no greater than its specified maximum of 12 Watts.
+Therefore, if you use a 10Ah 5V battery, it will provide for about 4 hours of continuous use.
 Note that the DC input range of the compact VNAs is 9-15V, so the battery you select needs to be able to output voltage in this range.

 The battery shown in the picture below is the 20Ah Anker 2nd Gen Astro Pro2 with 12 Volt output, available for less than $100 as of this writing.
 This battery can provide +5V DC via its multiple USB charging ports, and optionally provide either +9V or +12V DC via a “Multi-voltage” output port.
 Conveniently, the adaptor cable included with the pack is compatible with all compact series VNAs from Copper Mountain Technologies.